codejutsu1/laravel-vtung/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover a security vulnerability within this package, please send an email to Daniel Dunu at [danieldunu001@gmail.com](mailto:danieldunu001@gmail.com).
+All security vulnerabilities will be promptly addressed..

 ## Credits